-Please view the Calendar for schedules of the committee meetings.
-All CapitolRiver Council Committee Meetings are open to the public, so if you see a topic that interests you, please join us!
+The following CapitolRiver Council committee meetings are open to the public, so if you see a topic that interests you, please join us!
 For more information, please contact the office at 651-221-0488 or firstname.lastname@example.org

 - Chair: Ed Coleman